timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-03-20
+# Objectives for Today 2025-03-21

 - Just Chatting as we Get started & warmed up.
-- Update the Weekly Plans
-- Writing more on the Prefab Article series.
+- Editing and Writing more on the Prefab Article series, hopefully to FINISH it.
 - Maybe: Open up Track Builder and hack things around to open/save (super legacy) Turbo Boom! tracks.

 ## Events / Notices / Coming Soon